devjoca/blur-box/README.md

 # blur-box

 The main focus of this project was to generate a blur box.
-Actually work for portraint and landscape photos
+Actually work for portrait and landscape photos

 For images like